-When a shaft is transmitting a power from driver equipment to the driven equipment, It is necessary to calculate the shaft diameter from the torque based on the maximum torque that can be transferred through the shaft or the maximum amount of twist in the shaft.
+When a shaft is transmitting power from driver equipment to the driven equipment, It is necessary to calculate the shaft diameter from the torque based on the maximum torque that can be transferred through the shaft or the maximum amount of twist in the shaft.
 Otherwise, the shaft may not satisfy the functionality of the equipment.

 Inputs that we need to calculate shaft diameter